tezock/KeyDash/README.md

 ### Features:

+-Scrolling up and down through typing test
+-Quotes provided by the Quotable API
+-Interface for completed tests presenting users with their results

 ### Bugfixes:

 -Text didn't render when backspace pressed at the beginning of test.

 -Going back to a previous word went 1 index back too far.

 -Scrolling up to previous lines now properly working.

 ### Notes: